 Career opportunities are also important to think about.
 See what resources schools have by checking for high volume on-campus recruiting, job banks, alumni network, and robustness of the career center.
 Many business schools have strong ties to particular industries.
 This can mean better networking opportunities with both alumni and your current cohort of students.

-Traditionally, applicants must take and submit their score for the GMAT, but more and more schools are now accepting the GRE.
-Check the schools you’re interested in to see which scores they accept before you begin preparing for the test.
+Traditionally, applicants had to take and submit their score for the GMAT (or occasionally) the GRE.
+Starting in 2021, schools are experimenting with making test scores optional or not requiring them at all.
+Research the schools you’re interested in to see if you need to test and which scores they accept before you begin preparing for the test.
 Both tests offer official prep books that include full-length practice tests pulled from older exams.
 Many students have found taking practice tests to be the most helpful method of preparation for standardized testing.